rroarings/pfeasel/README.md

-# PFeasel Paint Creator
+# PF Easel

 ## Description
-PFeasel Paint Creator is a Java Swing-based 2D vector graphics application.
+PF Easel is a Java Swing-based 2D vector graphics application.
 It allows users to draw various shapes, add text and images, manipulate these elements on a canvas, and manage them through a layer system.

 ## Features
 * **Drawing Tools**: Rectangle, Rounded Rectangle, Circle, Line, Polygon, Text.